-Zone Attributes are all settings associated with the zone and the geometry of settings.
-It is possible to copy and paste these attributes between zones.
+Zone Attributes are all settings associated with the zone other than the name and the geometry other than the attributes between zones.

-In order to copy a zone's attributes, select the zone and then select Zone/ Copy Zone Attributes (CTRL-SHIFT-C) from the menu or select the same option after right-clicking on the zone(s) in the 2D View ^[80] or TreeView ^[143].
+In order to copy a zone's attributes, select the zone and then select Zone/ Copy Zone Attributes (CTRL-SHIFT-C) from the menu or select the same option after right-clicking on the zone(s) in the 2D View (81) or TreeView (144).